stuart-knock/docs/UserGuide/UserGuide-Tutorial_Lesion_Connectivity.rst

 in non-overlapping time windows of 200 time points.
 In this way, we obtained a distribution for each pair-wise correlation coefficient, allowing statistical treatment.
-Correlation coefficients were fisher z-transformed and compared (t-tests) in intact vs. lesion conditions.
-We found that lesions induced both significant increases and decreases of correlation between intact nodes, even for pairs of nodes in different hemispheres.
+Correlation coefficients were fisher z-transformed and compared (by means of t-tests) in intact vs. lesion conditions.
+We found that lesions induced both significant increases and decreases of correlations between intact nodes, even for pairs of nodes in different hemispheres.

     .. figure:: screenshots/tutorial_lesion_results.jpg